Skip to content

 Co-located task scheduling emulation

-In the limitations of virtual devices, the first one is the most serious: When business has obvious peaks and troughs, GPU utilization still does not improve.
+Among those limitations of virtual devices, the first one is the most serious: When business has obvious peaks and troughs, GPU utilization still not improved.

 How is this implemented?
-The system allows multiple applications to concurrently execute compute tasks on GPUs, called "co-location tasks".
+The system allows multiple applications to concurrently execute compute tasks on one GPU, called "co-location tasks".
 Applications call user-space compute libraries like NVIDIA's libcuda and AMD's HIP SDK.
-By intercepting at this layer and adding a rate limiter, we can precisely control how these co-located tasks flow into physical devices and manage resource quotas.
+By intercepting at this layer and adding a rate limiter, they can precisely control how these co-located tasks flow into physical devices and manage resource quotas.

 This interception is typically done using LD_LIBRARY_PATH / LD_PRELOAD in user space, resulting in minimal performance overhead.
 The rate limiter usually uses a token bucket algorithm and polls GPU metrics via the nvml library.